Quba

 Rules

-A rule tells the API what to detect and how to transform it.
+A rule tells the API what to detect and how to anonymize it.
 Every rule has two required parts:

 • entities — one or more targets to detect, each using either a model or a regex pattern